MAGICGrants/so-simple-theme/funds/index.md

 * MAGIC Grants has existing banking and exchange relationships.

 * MAGIC Grants is cryptocurrency friendly.
-Its three (3) board members have more than 10 years of combined experience in the cryptocurrency space.
+Its board members have more than 10 years of combined experience in the cryptocurrency space.

 * MAGIC Grants can advise on the best ways to reach out to researchers, developers, and audit firms.